-- four practice placements in a variety of different health and social care settings.
+- practice based learning in a variety of different health and social care settings

-In the first year, after a six week full-time induction period, you are placed in two different occupational therapy practice placements, each for 13 weeks from February to May and from September to November.
-You are on placement from Monday to Wednesday, attend university on Thursdays and normally have some personal study time on Fridays.
+In the first year, after an eight week full-time induction period, you are placed in two different occupational therapy practice placements, each for 13 weeks from February to May and from September to November.
+You are on placement from Monday to Wednesday and attend university on at least one other day.
 Your performance on practice placement is assessed to meet professional requirements.

 In the second year, you are on placement part-time for 12 weeks from February to May in a service where there may be no direct occupational therapy involvement, but where there is potential for occupational therapy.
 This may be in the voluntary, independent or private sector.
 Again your academic study features alongside your practice-based learning.
 The course ends with a final full-time placement with an occupational therapist over 10 weeks, giving you a solid foundation for your professional career.

 Students are provided with a community, hospital, physical and mental health placement to meet the requirements of the Health & Care Professions Council (HCPC) and the Royal College of Occupational Therapy, and British Association of Occupational Therapists.